ajaypeesa/DevOps-Interview-Guide/11. K8S/README.md

 - **Answer**: Kubernetes uses `Persistent Volumes (PV)` and `Persistent Volume Claims (PVC)` for storage orchestration.
 PVs are cluster-wide resources that abstract the underlying storage infrastructure, while PVCs are requests for those resources.
 Storage can be automatically provisioned using StorageClasses.

-- These questions probe into the architectural understanding of Kubernetes.
-A candidate's answers will give insights into their depth of experience and knowledge regarding Kubernetes' workings, especially from an architectural viewpoint.

 ---
 # Kubernetes Interview Questions for DevOps